 #3.
 Pleasing the Interviewer

-Whenever I ask a question about touchy subjects there might be an in-built bias in willing to please the interviewer.
+Whenever I ask a question about touchy subjects there might be an in-built bias to please the interviewer.

 If I ask for example what do they think of, say, racism, few people will be open and frank about it.